29th (Worcestershire) Regiment of Foot: Formation in 1694 to end of the 18th Century

 The regiment was formed on 16 February 1694 during the Nine Years War by Colonel Thomas Farrington as Thomas Farrington's Regiment of Foot.
-Disbanded after the 1697 Treaty of Ryswick, it was reformed in 1702 when the War of the Spanish Succession began; while intended for the West Indies, a notoriously unhealthy posting, Farringdon's protests meant instead it joined Marlborough's army in Flanders in 1704.
+Disbanded after the 1697 Treaty of Ryswick, it was reformed in 1702 when the War of the Spanish Succession began; while intended for the West Indies, a notoriously unhealthy posting, Farrington's protests meant that instead it joined Marlborough's army in Flanders in 1704.

-Too late for the Blenheim campaign, it fought at the Battle of Ramillies in May 1706 and the siege of Ostend in June.
-Lord Mark Kerr became Colonel when Farringdon died in October 1712, but with the war winding down, it became part of the Gibraltar garrison.
+Too late for the Blenheim campaign, it fought at the Battle of Ramillies in May 1706 and the Siege of Ostend in June.
+Lord Mark Kerr became Colonel when Farringdon died in October 1712, but, with the war winding down, it became part of the Gibraltar garrison.
 It remained there for the next 30 years, including the Siege of Gibraltar during the 1727-1729 Anglo-Spanish War.

 During the 1740-1748 War of the Austrian Succession, it was based in British North America and helped capture the French North American stronghold of Louisbourg in October 1745.
 In 1746, 27 soldiers died in the Port-la-Joye Massacre, in part because they were unarmed.
 In response, officers were ordered to carry swords and side arms even off duty, leading to the nickname, the Ever Sworded.

 The regiment remained in North America after the 1748 Treaty of Aix-la-Chapelle returned Louisbourg to France; in 1749, it helped establish the town of Halifax, Nova Scotia during Father Le Loutre's War.